 The Pacific gull in the image above is taking a crab at low tide in Inverloch, Victoria Australia.

 These are the smallest gulls in the world at just 25-30 cm (9.8-11.8 in.) in length.
 They have a wingspan of around 70-78 cm (2.3-2.6 ft).

 Little gulls will eat flying insects, small fish, and aquatic invertebrates.
-They will eat insects primarily during their breeding season and change to eat fish and invertebrates during the winter.
+They will eat insects primarily during their breeding season and change to eating fish and invertebrates during the winter.

 These stunning gulls are found in the Galapagos and the offshore waters of South America from central Columbia to central Chile.
 They are 51-67 cm (1.7-2.2 ft) in length with a wingspan of 124-139 cm (4-4.6 ft).